CarlosP24/slurm_julia_block/README.md

 #SBATCH --mem-per-cpu=2G
 #SBATCH --output="slurm.out/%j.out"

-julia --project launcher.jl
+julia --project launcher.jl "$@"
 EOT
 `````

-We just need to do `bash launch_cluster.sh` in an access node.
+We just need to do `bash bin/launch_cluster.sh` in an access node.
+All command line arguments we give here are passed to `main.jl`.

 ## Hows and whys
 `prolog.sh` sets up the necessary julia env variables.
 It points the `JULIA_DEPOT_PATH` and `JULIA_PROJECT` to a common place for all nodes, so the precompiled files and `Manifest.toml` are accessible to all workers when launched.